NooredeenAjaj/Home-Safety-Monitoring/README.md

 id: nm222up

 # overview
-The project pertains to home security monitoring.
+This project is about keeping an eye on home safety.
 The objective is achieved through three different sensors: temperature, light, and magnetic field sensors.
 The data received from these sensors will be visualized using Adafruit.
 This is a project designed for beginners and, following this tutorial, the estimated time required for completion is between 3 to 5 hours.